 Since the last decade, there has been a surge in demand for shipping container homes, owing to its low cost of construction and portability.
 That’s why repurposing shipping containers has become an eco-friendly trend in building space-saving homes across the globe.

-A couple’s shipping container home
+Australian couple’s modern shipping container home

-Off-grid shipping container home
+Off-grid shipping container home in Australia

-Happy Twogether shipping container home
+Happy Twogether container home

-Made from two 20-feet shipping containers, this 320-square-foot home features a living room, kitchen, bathroom, and bedroom to sleep two persons comfortably.
+Made from two 20-foot shipping containers, this 320-square-foot home features a living room, kitchen, bathroom, and bedroom to sleep two persons comfortably.
 It also has a gabled roof and intricate wooden details on the inside.
 The extended section of the roof creates a covered terrace beneath.
 Starting at $68,900, it is a perfect compact family home.

 Carroll House in Brooklyn by LOT-EK